Hmmza-tariq/flutter_biometric_auth/README.md

-How to add Biometri Authentication in your flutter app?
+How to add Biometric Authentication in your flutter app?
 Android + IOS (2023)

 Youtube link: https://youtu.be/3cb1PMihjTg